vpetreski/url-shortener/README.md

 http://localhost/mf
 ```

-Now, let's try redirect and open http://localhost/mf in your browser - it should redirect to the original long URl.
+Now, let's try redirect and open http://localhost/mf in your browser - it should redirect to the original long URL.

 Run tests with `just test`.